ADHD Burnout in Mothers: Signs, Causes and Recovery

 Phase two: problem-solving

 Once you have stabilised, this is the phase where we begin to understand the patterns that led here.
-For neurodivergent women, that is not a generic exploration of "stress triggers."
+For neurodivergent caregivers, that is not a generic exploration of "stress triggers."
 It is a specific examination of:

 • How your monotropic attention — the ADHD tendency to deep-focus on one thing — has shaped your over-commitment patterns